vinceimbat/vinceimbat/content/be the gateway blank.md

 # Focus on one-on-one engagement

 >Reframe success so it isn’t about seeking validation from massive audiences, but rather how you reach one person.
 The people I see who succeed focus on one-on-one engagement with other people, not on going viral.

+going out and finding those who may love their work, and engaging them one by one, directly.

+learn where these people hang out, what they need, what they love, how they like to engage, and then seek them out.

+if you dig into the story of someone’s success “back in the day,” you find a web of relationships, of persistent effort on the business/marketing side, and, of course, a lot of luck.

+This work is about you taking nice small actions that are totally within your control.
+Instead of launching a “brand,” you are simply seeking out small conversations, tiny ways of helping, and having meaningful conversations with people who will care about your vision.

+This is about individual conversations, small moments, and a combination of sharing and helping, all filled with empathy.
+The payoff is that these things truly work to drive awareness of your creative work, and ensure it has an effect on the world.

+Even knowing you reached one person on a deep level can radically change the momentum for what you create.

+It is about extending the experience of your creative work to at least one person in a meaningful way.

+Instead of “audience building,” focus on one person at a time.

+Build your audience one person at a time.
+Do so by connecting with others long before you feel you are ready to “launch” your work.

+Interview those who do what you would love to do.
+You can ask them everything you ever worried about in your own work, but also share the interview to promote them and become aligned with them publicly.

+developing simple practices of reaching out and having simple conversations using what you have.

+The goal is not to launch a campaign, but to identify one person you can help.

+Learn from this experience, then iterate.

+When you walk a single person through your gateway, you learn so much about their needs, desires, and preferences, and how they relate to your creative work.
+Perhaps you learn fifty percent of what you need to know to forge new paths to your gateway.
+Then, walk a second person through, again doing so with empathy and care.
+Really pay attention to them.
+Double down on these people—don’t look past the individual because you are so focused on engaging “an audience.”
+Invest in the people who are right in front of you and who are interested in your work.

 # Focusing on reader experience and personal fulfillment makes success more accessible